 Calorie for calorie, this makes them an excellent source of several important nutrients.

-The main antioxidant compounds in blueberries belong to a family of polyphenols antioxidants called flavonoids.
+The main antioxidant compounds in blueberries belong to a family of polyphenol antioxidants called flavonoids.

 One group of flavonoids in particular — anthocyanins — is thought to be responsible for much of these berries’ beneficial health effects (

-Summary Blueberries have the highest antioxidant capacity of all the popular fruits and vegetables.
+Blueberries may have the highest antioxidant capacity of all the popular fruits and vegetables.
 Flavonoids appear to be the berries’ antioxidant with the greatest impact.

 Oxidative DNA damage is an unavoidable part of everyday life.
-It is said to occur tens of thousands of times per day in every cell in your body (10).
+It is said to occur in every cell in your body, every day (

 Because blueberries are high in antioxidants, they can neutralize some of the free radicals that damage your DNA.